SwaggyBookshelf/Sauce-Bot/README.md

  * choose the image you want to open

 ================================[ COMPILING ]===============================
+ * ! windows only !
- * if you are using windows make sure you have all the nessesary python modules installed
+ * make sure you have all the nessesary python modules installed
  * make sure you have pyinstaller installed
  * open the python file and uncomment lines as instructed
  * run the compile.ps1 script in powershell